Genez-io/genezio/README.md

 Contributions are welcome!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 Show your support by giving us a star :star:, to help others discover `genezio` and become part of our community!

-# Known issues

-- `genezio` currently has full backend support for JavaScript and TypeScript.
-We will soon offer full support for Swift, Dart (Flutter), Kotlin and many others.
-- `genezio` currently is able to generate an SDK in JavaScript (full), TypeScript (full) and Swift, Dart, Python (beta).
-- The execution time of the backend functions cannot exceed 10 seconds.

 # Ecosystem